 WHERE TO SIT?

 Worried about obstructed views at Fenway Park?
 Looking for wider or padded seats?
-Explore the Fenway Park Seating Guide to find the best (and worst) places to sit.
+Is the Green Monster worth the extra money?
+Check out our friends at Rate Your Seats to find the best (and worst) places to sit.

 WHEN TO GO?

 The Boston area has fairly mild summers with light rain and humidity.
 To increase your chance for a warm summer day, Ballpark Chasers recommend late June, July and/or August.
 We also suggest avoiding the months of April and May as wide temperature swings are very common with averages rarely exceeding 70 degrees.

 WHAT ELSE TO SEE?

 Since “Beantown” can be an expensive place to visit, we thought we would suggest a few local attractions to see on a limited budget.
 For $12, you can get a true feel for New England’s rich sports history at The Sports Museum.
 Located at the TD Banknorth Garden (home of the Boston Celtics and Bruins), The Sports Museum is nearly a half-mile filled with historical memorabilia and exhibits.
 Some of our favorites include: Ted Williams’ locker, the infamous baseball that struck Tony Conigliaro, Nancy Kerrigan’s skates and Larry Bird’s shoes.